 In a market where Soft Maple's cost and availability can be erratic, Alder stands out as a dependable, economically sound alternative.
-It mirrors the workability and aesthetic gualities of Soft Maple, making it an ideal choice for manufacturers concerned with material expense, supply and grade consistency.
-Whether for cabinetry, furniture, or millwork.
-Alder ensures a effortless transition across a wide range of applications.
+It mirrors the workability and aesthetic qualities of Soft Maple, making it an ideal choice for manufacturers concerned with material expense, supply and grade consistency.
+Whether for cabinetry, furniture, or millwork, Alder ensures an effortless transition across a wide range of applications.